 In other words, talk about it as soon as you feel the jealous feelings arise and as soon as you are in an environment that’s safe to share your concerns.

 There’s no point letting your emotions build up until they are so strong they take over in a way you’ll later regret.
 It’s best to keep to the facts.

 Hold back from saying any negative comments, being sarcastic or firing off personal attacks.
 Remember the goal of the conversation is to ease the feelings of jealousy and get the reassurance you’re craving.

 Ask yourself if you’re sharing your partner’s life or are you trying to controlling it?
 One of the reasons people experience jealousy in any kind of relationship is because they feel the other person has more in their life apart from the relationship.

 While your partner is off seeing friends, family, playing sport or whatever else they do it’s time for you to fill your life too with other things.
 It’s okay for people to be in a relationship and still be independent of one another.

 Just because you’re together, it doesn’t mean all other friendships need to be sacrificed.
 Make sure you still have a life outside of the relationship and you have other people you can call and spend time with.

 Just as friendships shouldn’t be sacrificed when you’re in an intimate relationship, it’s equally important to balance relationships with your friends to ensure you’re not neglecting your partner.
 Creating this balance will alleviate symptoms of jealousy.

-If you need some help controlling jealousy you can book an appointment online.
+If you need some help overcoming jealousy you can book an appointment online here.